DavidRaab/website/content/posts/draft-closures.md

 we call the function that is returned by `range`, it just iterates from `start` to `stop`.

-First we will create a higher-order function that iterates through an iterator that just passes every value to the user-passed function.
+First we create a helper function to iterate through an iterator.
 This way we don't need to write the logic for iteration every single time.
 Even if the code is short for iteration we can easily make mistakes.

 <div class="code-toggle">
 <div class="buttons">